The baby name Isla has quickly become a twenty-first century staple for our daughters.

 The baby name Isla has changed dramatically over the years.

-It was obscure enough that JK Rowling chose it for a member of the Black family in 2003’s The Order of the Phoenix.
+Fans of the Harry Potter series might claim the name for the Wizarding World.
+In 2003’s The Order of the Phoenix, the extended family tree appears to include Isla Black Hitchens.
 (She married a Muggle named Bob and was disowned by her snobbish Wizarding family.)

-Actress Isla Fisher deserves some of the credit.
+Actress Isla Fisher deserves much of the credit.
 But so does our love of flowing, liquid names for our daughters, particularly short and nickname-proof possibilities.

 As for worries about pronunciation?
 While Spanish speakers may stumble, it’s worth nothing that the ‘s’ is also silent in island.

-That similiarity reinforces the name’s ties to the natural world.
+That similarity reinforces the name’s ties to the natural world.

 Alternate spellings like Iyla are starting to catch on, too.